tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Omitting the length field MUST only be used for the last record in a datagram.

-Implementations which send multiple records in the same datagram SHOULD omit the connection id from all but the first record; receiving implementations MUST assume that any subsequent records without connection IDs belong to the same association.
+If a connection ID is negotiated, then it MUST be contained in all datagrams.
 Sending implementations MUST NOT mix records from multiple DTLS associations in the same datagram.
 If the second or later record has a connection ID which does not correspond to the same association used for previous records, the rest of the datagram MUST be discarded.